rith-19/American-Sign-Language-Detection-using-Deep-Learning/README.md

 - Dropout
 - Early Stopping

 We have used these approaches to meet our requirements.
-Other approaches like DeepCNN can also be used.
+Other approaches like DeepCNN and other activation functions can also be used.

 **MODULES USED**
 - Os